Making a call before processing a message

 -

-In the Secret field, add a private key to pass with the request that can be used to authenticate with the external service.
+In the Secret field, add a private key to pass with the request that you can use to authenticate with the external service.

-The key must be specified as a text string, such as
+You must specify the key as a text string, such as

 purple unicorn